Sanford C. Bernstein Analysts Give Vodafone Group (LON:VOD) a GBX 160 Price Target

-Sanford C. Bernstein set a GBX 160 ($2.16) target price on Vodafone Group (LON:VOD) in a research note published on Tuesday, Borsen Zeitung reports.
+Sanford C. Bernstein set a GBX 160 ($2.17) target price on Vodafone Group (LON:VOD) in a report released on Monday morning, Borsen Zeitung reports.

-Other research analysts also recently issued reports about the stock.
-UBS Group set a GBX 157 ($2.12) price target on shares of Vodafone Group in a research report on Monday, January 31st.
-Jefferies Financial Group set a GBX 150 ($2.03) price target on shares of Vodafone Group in a research report on Wednesday, February 2nd.
-Barclays reaffirmed an overweight rating and set a GBX 165 ($2.23) target price on shares of Vodafone Group in a research report on Monday, February 7th.
-Credit Suisse Group set a GBX 150 ($2.03) price target on shares of Vodafone Group in a research note on Thursday, February 3rd.
-Finally, JPMorgan Chase & Co. upped their price target on shares of Vodafone Group from GBX 165 ($2.23) to GBX 170 ($2.30) and gave the stock an overweight rating in a research report on Thursday, February 3rd.
-Twelve analysts have rated the stock with a buy rating, According to MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of GBX 169.38 ($2.29).
+A number of other brokerages also recently issued reports on VOD.
+Citigroup reaffirmed a buy rating and issued a GBX 170 ($2.30) price objective on shares of Vodafone Group in a research report on Tuesday, February 8th.
+Credit Suisse Group set a GBX 150 ($2.03) target price on shares of Vodafone Group in a research report on Thursday, February 3rd.
+Morgan Stanley reissued an overweight rating on shares of Vodafone Group in a research report on Wednesday, February 9th.
+UBS Group set a GBX 157 ($2.12) target price on shares of Vodafone Group in a research report on Monday, January 31st.
+Finally, JPMorgan Chase & Co. boosted their target price on shares of Vodafone Group from GBX 165 ($2.23) to GBX 170 ($2.30) and gave the stock an overweight rating in a research report on Thursday, February 3rd.
+Twelve research analysts have rated the stock with a buy rating, Based on data from MarketBeat.com, Vodafone Group currently has an average rating of Buy and a consensus target price of GBX 169.38 ($2.29).

 About Vodafone Group